Bristol Myers Squibb announces success of KRAZATI in Phase 3 KRYSTAL-12 study

 This landmark study remains ongoing to assess the additional key secondary endpoint of overall survival.
 The confirmatory trial results demonstrate that KRAZATI significantly benefits PFS and ORR compared to standard-of-care chemotherapy as a second-line or later treatment.
 Importantly, KRAZATI exhibited no new safety signals, with data consistent with its known safety profile.

-Abderrahim Oukessou, M.D., vice president and global program lead for KRAZATI at Bristol Myers Squibb, expressed optimism about the results: “Today’s news is an important reinforcement of the power of a targeted therapy for patients with locally advanced or metastatic KRASG12C-mutated lung cancer.
-FDA approval of KRAZATI in the U.S. has allowed us to provide a new treatment option for these patients, and topline results of the KRYSTAL-12 confirmatory study will build greater trust in the medical and patient community.”
+Abderrahim Oukessou, M.D., vice president and global program lead for KRAZATI at Bristol Myers Squibb, expressed optimism about the results: “Today’s news is an important reinforcement of the power of a targeted therapy for patients with locally advanced or metastatic KRASG12C-mutated lung cancer. approval of KRAZATI in the U.S. has allowed us to provide a new treatment option for these patients, and topline results of the KRYSTAL-12 confirmatory study will build greater trust in the medical and patient community.”

 The company is preparing a comprehensive evaluation of the available data and plans to share these findings with the scientific community at an upcoming medical conference, in addition to discussions with health authorities.